 Piebald - a white pattern superimposed over any self color, The amount of white on a piebald is variable, ranging from a full or partial white collar, white chest, belly, and feet, and a white tail tip to an almost pure white dog with a patch of color on the head and at the base of the tail.
 This wide range in the amount of white on a piebald is simply part of the piebald pattern and all variations are acceptable.

-When ticking is present, tiny dots of color appear on the white areas (like in the 1st photo), varying in amounts from a few single dots to an abundance of dots which run together to form a roaning effect, similar to that seen in English Setters and German Shorthair Pointers.
+When ticking is present, tiny dots of color appear on the white areas varying in amounts from a few single dots to an abundance of dots which run together to form a roan effect, similar to that seen in English Setters and German Short hair Pointers.
 Ticking is just a part of the piebald pattern and any amounts, or none at all, are acceptable.

-Dapple Piebald - a dog showing both patterns, will look just like a pieblad only some or all spots of color will be dappled as well.
+Brindle Piebald - a dog showing both patterns, will look just like a piebald only some or all spots of color will be Brindle as well.
+The brindle and piebald pattern can show together.
+Truly Beautiful Dogs!

-Dapple Brindle Piebald - Very Rarely you will get a triple patterned dog, a dog showing all three patterns, will look just like a pieblad only some or all spots of color will have the brindle striping in some spots as well as dappling in others.
+Dapple Brindle Piebald - Very Rarely you will get a triple patterned dog, a dog showing all three patterns, will look just like a piebald only some or all spots of color will have the brindle striping in some spots as well as dappling in others.
+Truly Beautiful Dogs!